Minor amendments have been made on annual review.

 Before the 1980s, the telecoms industry was dominated by monopolies such as BT.
 Since the 1980s, however, competitive markets have been created in all aspects of communications provision.

 Because only a couple of large players (BT and Virgin Media) own most of the physical networks, regulation ensures that third parties have access to those networks to set up their own services.

 Communications providers also need to "interconnect" with one another so that the customers of one network can communicate with the customers of another.
 Interconnection is regulated in various ways, but in particular by General Condition 1, which requires all providers of public ECNs to negotiate interconnection with other providers of public ECNs with a view to reaching agreement within a reasonable time.

 Access to land

 Ofcom grants rights for communications network providers to access private or public land to install and maintain essential equipment (for example, cables or masts) in, over or under that land under the Electronic Communications Code.
-The Code is set out in Schedule 2 to the Telecommunications Act 1984, as amended by Schedule 3 to the Communications Act.
-ECN providers and providers of conduit systems which may be used by ECN providers (such as gas or water providers) can apply for "Code powers" (section 106, Communications Act).
-The Law Commission has proposed that the Code should be rewritten (Legal update, Law Commission reports on Electronic Communications Code reform (www.practicallaw.com/3-524-5369)).
+The Code is set out in Schedule 2 ( www.practicallaw.com/8-508-5066) to the Telecommunications Act 1984 ( www.practicallaw.com/3-508-5064) , as amended by Schedule 3 ( www.practicallaw.com/7-509-0817) to the Communications Act.
+ECN providers and providers of conduit systems which may be used by ECN providers (such as gas or water providers) can apply to Ofcom for "Code powers" (section 106 ( www.practicallaw.com/5-509-0818) , Communications Act).
+The government is in the process of reforming the Code.
+The Digital Economy Bill 2016-17 will substantially amend the Electronic Communications Code when the relevant provisions come into force.